Julie Power: Critical response

 Deirdre Kaye of Scary Mommy called Julie Power a "role model" and a "truly heroic" female character.
 Stacie Rook of Screen Rant included Julie Power in their "10 LGBTQ+ Marvel Heroes That Should Join The MCU" list.
 Comic Book Resources ranked Julie Power 3rd in their "10 Fastest Marvel Sidekicks" list, and 9th in their "Marvel Comics: 10 Most Powerful Students At Avengers Academy" list.

 Other versions

 Avengers and Power Pack Assembled

-In Avengers and Power Pack Assembled, the Power Pack encounters an older Julie when Kang the Conqueror banishes them to an alternate future.
-She is a 23-year-old woman who bears a notable resemblance to her mother and possesses her father's scientific brilliance in addition to her Kymellian powers.
-It remains unclear how she and her family could exist in this timeline, since its creation hinges on their absence.
+An alternate timeline version of Julie Power appears in Avengers and Power Pack Assembled.

 House of M

-In the "House of M" storyline, Julie, along with her brother Alex, was seen as a member of a super-powered gang that called themselves the Wolfpack.
+An alternate universe version of Julie Power appears in House of M as a member of the Wolfpack.

 Exiles: Days of Then and Now

-In Exiles: Days of Then and Now, Julie is a member of Quentin Quire's unnamed team of superheroes, the last survivors against the Annihilation Wave that was led by a banished Hulk.
+An alternate universe version of Julie Power appears in Exiles: Days of Then and Now as a member of Quentin Quire's team.

 Millennial Visions

-In the "Power Pack: Starting Over" story (in actuality not a story but a one-page pitch for a theoretical series) within Marvel's 2001 Millennial Visions one-shot comic, Julie is a 30-year-old researcher for SETI.
+An alternate universe version of Julie Power appears in the one-shot Millennial Visions.
+This version is a 30-year-old researcher for SETI.
 She is depicted as being the most stable of the four Power siblings, who are estranged from each other, and reunites them to fight the Snarks again.

 Marvel Zombies

-In Marvel Zombies vs Army of Darkness, Julie is seen alongside her Power Pack cohorts as zombies who come into conflict with Nextwave, whom (we are informed by a caption box in the style of the Nextwave comic) Power Pack then graphically murder "in the most humiliating and degrading ways imaginable" off-panel several seconds later.
+A zombified alternate universe version of Julie Power appears in Marvel Zombies vs. The Army of Darkness.